 Under the Advanced settings choose if you want to report the learners’ results directly to Easygenerator or to custom LRS.

 If learners’ results are sent to Easygenerator, you can see them directly in the Easygenerator on the Results step of the course editor.
 There you can find the total score of the course per user and results per learning objective and question.

 In Easygenerator, in the Custom LRS settings you should specify LRS URL.

 Authentication is used to specify login and password of the Learning Activity Provider (LAP).
 Learning Activity Provider is actually the course that reports statements.
 In some cases LRS requires LAP to be authenticated in order to post statements.
 Therefore, if such requirement exists in your LRS, specify the correct LAP login and password.

-When a course is published with results tracking enabled and reporting to the custom LRS, a learner will be asked for credentials to report the course progress to LRS.
+When a course is published with Results tracking enabled and the option to report to custom LRS is chosen, a learner will be asked for credentials to report the course progress to LRS.

-You can select which learning activity statements should be sent to the target LRS:
+You can select the learning activity statements that will be sent to the target LRS:

 - Started: after a learner opened the course and entered his or her credentials.